Subhajit-Paul/EMOTION_CLASSIFIER_XAI/README.md

 # EMOTION_CLASSIFIER_XAI
+---
+A simple Transformer based NLP algorithm that uses `BERT` pretrained parameters and the power of Explainable AI to understand the classification of Emotions on a given input.
+To enhance the interpretability of the model's decisions, saliency maps are employed.
+Saliency maps highlight the most influential words or tokens in a given input text that contribute to the model's prediction.
+By visualizing these salient regions, users can gain insights into which words or phrases the model relies on to make accurate emotion predictions.
+---
 ## Setup
 ### 1. Install necessary libraries from the `requirements.txt` using `pip install -r requirements.txt`
 ### 2. Go through the Preprocessing and Data Cleaning steps at `Data_Cleaning.ipynb`